How much does the average person have in savings UK? (What you need to know)

 How to increase your savings

 Pay yourself first.
 Once you get paid, save some money straight away and live off what’s left.
 Not spend then save.
-This little trick could help you start to build up some savings each month.
+This little trick could help you start building up some monthly savings.

 Automate your finances.
 Set up automatic payments to avoid paying late fees.
 Set up automatic savings at the beginning of the month also to take you out of the decision-making process.
 It will just get done without you even thinking about it.